sysfce2/Counter-Strike_yapb-docs/docs/configuring.rst

 Enables fake server queries response, that shows bots as real players in server browser.

+..
+Note: If you run bots on a dedicated server, make sure you have ``EnableFakeBotFeatures`` enabled in ``custom.cfg`` for this feature to work.

 Minimum value is ``0``, Maximum value is ``1``, Default value is ``0``.